We Found Heaven Right Here on Earth at "4033"

 We Found Heaven Right Here on Earth at "4033" is an album by American country music artist George Jones released in 1966 on the Musicor Records label.
 The album features "Walk Through This World With Me", which would become a number one hit for Jones in 1967, his first chart topper in five years.
 According to Bob Allen's book George Jones: The Life and Times of a Honky Tonk Legend, Jones was less than enthusiastic about the "musically middle-of-the-road love ballad that was almost inspirational in its unabashedly optimistic and romantic sentiments – a far cry from 'The Window Up Above,'" and it was only at his producer H.W.
 "Pappy" Daily's insistence that he recorded the song at all.
 "From Here To The Door" was written by Don Chapel, who was married to Tammy Wynette at the time.
 We Found Heaven Right Here on Earth at "4033" would rise to number 3 on the country album chart.

+This album contains the original version of Walk Through This World with Me, with a backing chorus by The Jordanaires repeating some of his verses.
+Jones re-recorded it on November 30, 1966 without the repeated verses, and released it as a single in January 1967 and included it as the title track on his 1967 album of the same name.